Memorial service for White Island tour guide Hayden Marshall-Inman

 • Teen tragedy: White Island victim's legacy will 'never dim'

-Marshall-Inman's brother Mark Inman personally greeted almost everyone who came through the front doors including Mark Law and his crew from Kahu Helicopters who were involved in rescue efforts after the December 9 eruption.
+He personally greeted almost everyone who came through the front doors including Mark Law and his crew from Kahu Helicopters who were involved in rescue efforts after the December 9 eruption.

+He paid tribute to the chopper pilots, calling them the first responders who saved lives.

+He also paid tribute to the family of Tipene Maangi - a fellow White Island Tours guide who died - and said Te Whānau-ā-Apanui iwi would always be in the families' hearts.

+She said that wherever her son was, it was where he was meant to be.

+A eulogy was also read on behalf of Inman's "American" family - he used to work at American holiday camps every year.

-Music played throughout the church while photos of Marshall-Imam played on the screen.
+Music played throughout the church while photos of him played on the screen.

-The congregation was told Marshall-Inman always used to log his trips to White Island.
+The congregation was told he always used to log his trips to White Island.
 The Monday he died would have been his 1111th trip.
 The numbers had become significant and at 11.11am there was a minute's silence.

-Among the crowd, All Black and Chiefs jerseys as well as bright yellow surf club shirts stood out.

 The 40-year-old's body has not been found since the eruption on the island on December 9 which killed 16 people.